 To operationalize the concept of an idea into a measurable unit, an idea is defined as the specific topic of any publication with an informative title, academic or not - in this sense, I use a broad definition of 'knowledge'.
-For measurement, note that a new idea can be reflected in language in different ways: a new word is created, or previously disjoint words are combined.
-The German language is especially adequate to measure the first: because of the use of compounds, new words are very frequent when a new concept arises.
-The first measure hence relies on vocabulary expansion.
-Second, for the combination of existing words, I measure how long it takes for two concepts to co-occur since their respective appearance.
-To measure this efficiently, I use topology methods applied to the lifetime of knowledge gaps in a concept network, described in more details below.
+For measurement, note that a new idea can be reflected in language in three different ways: a new word is created, an existing word is used in a novel way, or previously disjoint words are combined.
+The German language is especially adequate to measure the first: because of the use of compounds, new words are very frequent when a new concept arises.6 The first measure hence relies on vocabulary expansion.
+The second possibility corresponds to semantic changes - a swift alteration of a word's meaning.7 The second measure relies on the clustering of contextual embeddings

-$^{^6\}mathrm{As}$ an example, with the invention of the cylinder printing press, no new words are created in English, but in German the word Zylinderdruckmaschine appears.
+$^{^{6}}$ As an example, with the invention of the cylinder printing press, no new words are created in English, but in German the word Zylinderdruckmaschine appears.